thunderclient/.github/profile/README.md

 ### Main Features

 - **Lightweight** and easy to use REST API Client.
-- Supports **Collections and Environment variables**.
+- **Git Sync:** Save requests data in your Git repository for team collaboration.
+- **Local Storage:**  The extension saves all data locally on the user's device.
 - **Scriptless Testing:** Easily test API responses with a GUI-based interface.
-- **Local Storage:**  The extension saves all data locally on the user's device.
-- **Git Sync:** Save requests data in your Git repository for team collaboration.
 - **Advanced CLI:** Run requests, collections from the terminal and integrate with CI & CD.